Product affinity model¶

 Use cases¶

-The product affinity model enables support for marketing campaigns that benefit from knowing a customer’s preferences across product categories, including:
+Product affinity modeling enables support for marketing campaigns that would benefit from knowing customer preferences across product categories with:

 Recommended audience sizes are calculated using customer transaction data over a 30-day window.
 A purchase curve is generated, along with corresponding audience sizes that show what size audience would have been required to capture 50%, 70%, and 90% of purchases for a given product over the previous 30 days.